decahedronio/monolog-sticky-context/readme.md

 composer require decahedron/monolog-sticky-context
 ```

-## Usage
-Simply push the `StickyContextProcessor` onto your Monolog instance in the following way:
+Then push the `StickyContextProcessor` onto your Monolog instance in the following way:

 ```php
 <?php